wybieracz/Modal-Task/README.md

-# Recruitment-Task
+# Modal-Task
-This repository contains the code for the recruitment task.
+Standard interactive modal created for training.
 It is a standard modal with requests to Postman Echo.
 ## Technologies used
 * ReactJS
 * Javascript